-Employee expense report fraud is a considerable issue across the world – in fact in a recent survey, it was estimated to cost $2.8 billion a year in the U.S. alone, with more than 1.1 million American employees admitting to submitting deliberately falsified expenses.
+Employee expense claim fraud is a considerable issue across the world – in fact in a recent survey, it was estimated to cost $2.8 billion a year in the U.S. alone, with more than 1.1 million American employees admitting to submitting deliberately falsified expenses.
 The impact of expense fraud goes far beyond the financial loss suffered.
-Organizations’ liabilities can range from audits to loss of investor confidence, and of course for those responsible for expense management and approval, failing to stop fraud can be somewhat career limiting.
+Organisations’ liabilities can range from audits to loss of investor confidence, and of course for those responsible for expense management and approval, failing to stop fraud can be somewhat career limiting.

-In order for expense abuse and fraud to be prevented, though, organizations need to understand the range of risks to which they are exposed.
+In order for expense abuse and fraud to be prevented, though, organisations need to understand the range of risks to which they are exposed.
 Broadly speaking, these exposures fall into two categories – deliberately submitting fraudulent expenses, and manipulating or inflating legitimate expenses.

 Examples of outright fraud include: